Wawira Njiru: Career

 In 2012, while pursuing her undergraduate degree at the University of South Australia, Njiru hosted a Kenyan-themed fundraising dinner where she invited 80 guests, charged them $20 per plate and managed to raise the equivalent of Ksh.
 126,000.

 With these funds, Food for Education was founded.
 She set-up a makeshift kitchen in Ruiru Primary School whose outreach was to an initial 25 children.
 This was followed by several internet fundraising campaigns.
 Over time, the number of children in the program increased.

 According to Njiru, it costs Ksh30 (approx. US$0.30) to provide a meal to a primary-going school child in Kenya.
 The parents or guardians are asked to contribute KSh15 (approx. US$0.15).
-Food for Education provides a subsidy to cater for the remaining cost.
+Food for Education and subsidies from government cater for the remaining cost.

 The organisation uses a hub-and-spoke system whereby meals are prepared in central kitchens (hub) and distributed through systematised logistics to schools (spoke).
 Their technology-centered approach allows parents to pay $0.15/meal via mobile money and primary school students with their NFC smartwatches connected to a virtual wallet allows them to 'tap to eat' in under 5 seconds.